GoogleCloudPlatform/compute-video-demo-puppet/README.md

       puppet_service => present,
     }
     ```
+  This file can also be copied from the included manifest file with,
+    ```
+    sudo cp manifests/puppet_up.pp /etc/puppet/manifests/puppet_up.pp
+    ```
   * Firewall rule is created in this file with the `gce_firewall` block.
   * Each of the four instances are created in the `gce_instance` blocks with
     the instance names as the key.
 A matching disk is created for each